Focus on Your Life, Not on Your Pain

 - Little or no relief from traditional neurostimulation, surgery, pain medications, nerve blocks or other pain management therapies

-While neurostimulation therapies such as DRG therapy help most patients receive at least some reduction in pain, not everyone responds in the same way.
+While neurostimulation therapies such as DRG stimulation help most patients receive at least some reduction in pain, not everyone responds in the same way.
 Complications may include painful stimulation, loss of pain relief and certain surgical risks (e.g., paralysis).
 Talk to your doctor to see if DRG therapy may be right for you.
 Be sure to discuss the risks and benefits of neurostimulation with your doctor.

-- Generator: A small device that sends out mild electrical pulses and that contains a battery.
+- Generator: A small battery-operated device that sends out mild electrical pulses and that contains a battery.
 This is implanted in your body.

 - Leads: Thin insulated wires that carry the electrical pulses from the generator to your dorsal root ganglia.
 These are placed in your body in the area of the DRG.